OpenShot/openshot-qt/doc/quick_tutorial.rst

 Quick Tutorial
 ===============

 OpenShot is very easy to use, and it has many advanced features.
-This tutorial will take you through some basic steps in **under 5 minutes**.
+This tutorial will take you through some basic steps in **less than 5 minutes**.
 After this tutorial, you will be able to make a simple photo slide-show with music.

 Step 1 – Import Photos & Music
 -------------------------------